Mikeblanchard/Movies-ETL/README.md

-# Movies Extract, Transform, Load
+# Movies Database: Extract, Transform, Load

 The Purpose of this project was to extract, transform and load csv files into a jupyter notebook using pandas, clean and sharpen the data, then load it into SQL database.